Why Is My Dog Eating Grass?

 A dog frantically eating grass may have owners scratching their heads wondering why in the world their canine companions are so eager to start chewing the scenery and gulping down grass like there's no tomorrow.

-These dogs are therefore grabbing grass by the mouthfuls, gulping it down quickly and not even paying much attention to what is being ingested.
+A Note About Safety: These dogs are grabbing grass by the mouthfuls, gulping it down quickly and not even paying much attention to what is being ingested.
 This form of grass eating, therefore, requires careful monitoring as dogs may ingest rough grasses and sometimes even rough weeds that may not be too healthy for them.

 Unfortunately, dogs can’t tell us in words that their tummy is all wonky, so they engage in behavior that they think will help solve the problem.
 And sometimes, eating grass may in fact help purge their upper intestines.
 But you don’t want to leave your fur baby to deal with this problem all on their own.